samuadda/CoderHub-JavaScript-Challenges/README.md

 ##### Challenge Description

-Write a function that receives text of type string.
+Write a function that receives the text of type string.
 The function deletes the last character from the text and returns the text value after deletion.

 ---